ezekielaquino/KirbySeed3000/README.md

 ## Why?

 I've been trying to look for a simple and straight-forward setup when building stuff on Kirby– found none!
-So here's something packaged up I've made for my own use and sharing it to you all!
+So here's something packaged up that I've made for my own use and sharing with you all!
 I hope you find it useful.

 What this does not attempt to accomplish:
 - This does not attempt to change the world, or revolutionise anything, it's just a starter kit you guys.
 Use it as you wish!
 Improve it!
 Build on top of it!
 - It will not automatically build amazing things for you, you have to do it.
 But this does get rid of the 'setup' and 'plumbing' noise and allows you to just jump in.
-- This started HAS NOT altered Kirby in any way.
-It's Vanilla, you can do all your magic on top.
+- This starter HAS NOT altered Kirby in any way.
+It's Vanilla, you can do all your magic on top, add plugins etc.

 Start simple!